TRUE CONFESSIONS OF THE FIRST MXA TEST RIDER

 When Jody decided in late 1979 to start a race called the “CZ World Championship,” he asked me to help him.
 That event was the first vintage motocross race of any importance.
 It spawn the current era of vintage racing.
 We modified many of the bikes for these races including the “Full Floater” CZ that Clark Jones rode to a CZ World Championship at Saddleback Park.
 The funny thing was that we just finished building that bike in my garage the morning of the race.

 IN YOUR DAYS AT MXA DID YOU RACE THE TEST BIKES LIKE MXA DOES TODAY?
 Not as much as MXA does today.
 These days you can take a new test bike straight to the track and race it.
 Back in the 1970’s you couldn’t really even take a bike out on a trail ride without first going through it.
 We did race the test bikes, but only after fixing the flaws.
-We wanted to race our own bikes, not like MXA does today.
-That was a Jody thing.
+We wanted to race our own bikes, not like MXA guys do today.
+That was purely a Jody thing.
 Testing and modifying the bikes was great for the motorcycle business.
 My shop did a good business selling Mikuni carbs, Femsatronic ignitions, fork extension kits, rear shock lay down kits, plastic gas tanks, plastic fenders, Oury grips, Akront rims, heavy duty spokes, Motoplat ignitions, aftermarket air filters, Koni, Boge, Girling and Bilstein shocks, and since none of the bikes used upswept pipes, we sold pipes like crazy.

 WHAT STOOD OUT ABOUT MXA FOR YOU?
 From day one MXA was committed to telling it how we saw it.
 Motocross bikes back then were highly flawed from the factories.
 I was amazed when our observations about shifting, handling, chassis, controls, construction quality, power and suspension actually went into print.
 I would feel bad for the manufacturer for about two seconds, but many of them refused to give us test bikes because they didn’t like criticism.
 Then, when we got our test bikes from friendly local dealers…that made the manufacturers even madder.
 Our intent from day one was to share our observations with the readers and hope that the manufacturers would take note and improve their bikes.